John Bolton: Vietnam War

 Bolton was a supporter of the Vietnam War, but avoided combat through a student deferment followed by enlistment in the Maryland National Guard.
 During the 1969 Vietnam War draft lottery, Bolton drew number 185.
 (Draft numbers were randomly assigned to birth dates; someone born on December 31 could have received Number 1.
 Numbers 1 to 195 were eventually called up.)
 As a result of the Johnson and Nixon administrations' decisions to rely largely on the draft rather than on the reserve forces, joining a Guard or Reserve unit became a way to reduce the chances of service in Vietnam.

 Before graduating from Yale College in 1970, Bolton enlisted in the Maryland Army National Guard rather than waiting to find out if his draft number would be called.
 He attended Active Duty for Training (ADT) at Fort Polk, Louisiana, from July to November 1970.
 After serving in the National Guard for four years, he served in the United States Army Reserve until the end of his enlistment two years later.

 He wrote in his Yale 25th reunion book: "I confess I had no desire to die in a Southeast Asian rice paddy.
 I considered the war in Vietnam already lost."
 In a 2007 interview, Bolton explained his comment in the reunion book saying his decision to avoid service in Vietnam was because "by the time I was about to graduate in 1970, it was clear to me that opponents of the Vietnam War had made it certain we could not prevail, and that I had no great interest in going there to have Teddy Kennedy give it back to the people I might die to take it away from."

 In his 2007 book, Surrender Is Not an Option, Bolton described his perception of the war as a "futile struggle", and that "dying for your country was one thing, but dying to gain territory that antiwar forces in Congress would simply return to the enemy seemed ludicrous to me.
 Looking back, I am not terribly proud of this calculation..."

+Career

 Attorney

 From 1974 to 1981, Bolton was an associate at the Washington, D.C. office of Covington & Burling; he returned to the firm again from 1983 to 1985.
 Bolton was also a partner in the law firm of Lerner, Reed, Bolton & McManus, from 1993 to 1999.
 He was of counsel in the Washington, D.C. office of Kirkland & Ellis from 2008 until his appointment as National Security Advisor in 2018.
 In September 2015, Freedom Capital Investment Management appointed Bolton as a senior advisor.